seattleacademy/mcp9808/README.md

 mcp9808 is available as an npm module.
 To download, simply run:

-	sudo npm install mcp9808
+	sudo npm install mcp9808 --unsafe-perm

 Once the module is installed, navigate to the node_modules folder and enter into the mcp9808 directory.
-Here, type:
+Then type:

 	sudo ./setup.sh

 This command will automatically configure the raspberry pi to use I2C.